petrvanblokland/DesignDesignSpace/Site.md

 Designers who whish to extend one training level into another, a 50% reduction is applied on previous payed tuition.
 E.g 1 day followed by 1 week: 1/2 $150 + $900 = $975.
 Or 1 week followed by 1 month: 1/2 $900 + $1,900 = $2,350.
 Or 1 week followed by 1 season: 1/2 $900 + $3,900 = $4,350

 Prices above are for individual designers.
-For corporate trainings, groups or customized requests, please <a href="mailto:buro@petr.com">contact us</a>.
+For corporate trainings, groups or customized requests, please <a href="mailto:info@designdesign.space">contact us</a>.

 ### What is the schedule & how to submit?